iantmn/iantmn.github.io/_tabs/CV.md

 # Ian Tiemann
 ## 🏫 Education
-### B.S. in Industial design engineering
+### B.S.
+Industial design engineering (Faculty Industrial Design Engineering)
-Technical University of Delft, Delft, 2024
+Technical University of Delft, Delft, 2024 (expected)
-Minor: Engineering with Artifical Intelligence
+### Minor Engineering with Artificial Intelligence (Faculty Electrical Engineering, Mathematics and Computer Science )
+Technical University of Delft, Delft, 2023
-### Atheneum NG+NT
+### Atheneum NG+NT (Pre-university education with Science, Biology and technology profile)
 Helinium, Hellevoetsluis, 2020

 ## 🏭 Experience
 ### Software engineer & Support engineer
 NetW - Stellendam<br>
 2016 - Now<br>
-*Creating and maintaining software for an IT company.
+*I was tasked with creating and maintaining software for an IT company.
 We use this software inhouse, but we also make custom software for our clients.
-I setup maintain networks, servers, workstations and more and I deliver customer support to our clients.*
+I also setup and maintain networks, servers, workstations and more, I deliver customer support to our clients and I help with the development of new products and services.*

 ### Student assistant
 Technical University of Delft - Delft<br>
 2021 - Now<br>
-*Helping students with their projects and assignments for multiple courses about programming in python and microcontrollers using circuitpython.*
+*I helped students with their projects and assignments for multiple courses about programming in python and microcontrollers using circuitpython.*

 ## 🎓 Courses and Certificates
 ### CS50: Introduction to Computer Science
 2023 - Harvard University - More info [here](https://cs50.harvard.edu/x/2024/) and [here](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science)
-### Technasium certificate
+### Technasium certificate (Technology project based education)
 2020 - Stichting Technasium - More info [here](https://technasium.nl/what-is-technasium/)
 ### Tutor in het probleemgestuurd onderwijs (Problem based learning tutor)
 2017 - Erasmus Risbo